 This can be a tricky area for many parents and educators as we all have different opinions on the use of technology with children under 5.
-Personally my children rarely use the computer, we don’t own tablets and I don’t let them play with apps on my phone.
+Personally, my children rarely use the computer, we don’t own tablets and I don’t let them play with apps on my phone.
 I don’t have an issue with others that let their children do this, I just don’t see a need for it with my children.
-There is however a place for technology in early childhood education if used wisely although i don’t believe it should be relied upon!
+There is however a place for technology in early childhood education if used wisely although I don’t believe it should be relied upon!

-Here’s few ways that I do incorporate technology into learning.
+Here are a few ways that I do incorporate technology into learning.
 Everyone is different, you might have other ways and I’d love to hear about them!